filimon-danopoulos/filimon-danopoulos.github.io/README.md

 ## Setting up

-This blog has a acouple requirements in order to be set up correctly.
+This blog has a couple requirements in order to function correctly.
 First and fore most you have to install the markdown compiler by:

     $ sudo pacman -S markdown